+If COVID happens again, we will adapt our behavior and incorporate safe practices into our daily routines.
 The good news is that Licensed Opticians continue to be in high demand.
-Preparation for this job inherently requires some face to face training, as well as the job itself requiring some contact between patient and optician.
-This fact itself means that acquiring Covid-19 is possible; however, safe practices can greatly reduce the risk of transmission between people.
+Preparation for this job inherently requires some face-to-face training, and the job itself requires some contact between the patient and the optician.
+This fact itself means that acquiring COVID-19 is possible; however, safe practices can greatly reduce the risk of transmission between people.

-Using safe practice precautions will allow us to responsibly continue your education on the way to successful career.
+Using safe practice precautions will allow us to continue your education on the way to successful career responsibly.